matatk/matatk.github.io/_drafts/tddaiymi6.md

 AUTHOR NOTES
 ------------

+-   Stuff in the document ***highlighted thusly*** is TBD.
-The comments from the Google Doc are not included here.
+-   The comments from the Google Doc are not included here.

-Stuff in the document ***highlighted thusly*** is TBD.
+-   We should probably note that not all commits are being discussed here; some are skipped over.
+At the start, I made this a bit more explicit (by linking to them) but we could mention it?
+-   Should we mention Refined GitHub, as a means to move back/forward through the commits on the web?
+If so, should we add it to part 1?
 -   [GitHub branch for this line of development](https://github.com/BillionthMonkey/NoughtsAndCrosses/tree/attempt_005_normal_tdd_separate_board_renderer) (we should link this into the text somewhere?)
 -   Transitions between C and M, M and V
 -   [Model](https://github.com/BillionthMonkey/NoughtsAndCrosses/commit/ea5d659b14c124bbc037e3e38c34a9d06e3db526)